 9. If schools deploy the school specific grants such as CEG or Administration Grant/Revised Administration Grant or provision of baseline reference under the EOEBG to employ staff, they should set aside part of these grants/provision of baseline reference for the payment of Severance Payment/Long Service Payment2 as outstanding commitment.
 In case the funds are insufficient to settle the payment, schools may deploy surplus under the EOEBG to cover the deficit.
-Schools should keep a separate ledger for the Severance Payment/Long Service Payment and work out the amount payable to each staff concerned on their cessation of service.
+Schools should keep a separate ledger for the Severance Payment/Long Service Payment and work reimbursable.